 How do I add storage to a small bathroom?

+There are many ways you can add storage to a small bathroom.
 Wall-mounted modular furniture remains a favorite for storage, due to its fuss-free, streamlined look.
 Available in a range of heights, widths and depths, it means that you can create semi-bespoke furniture that best suits your space.
 You’ll find a wide range of colors, from soft hues to strong brave tones, available too, as well as plenty of different textures.

 The finish you choose depends on what kind of statement you’d like to make.
 Gloss has recently become less prominent, with Kerlite, an ultra-thin stoneware porcelain plate, taking centre stage.
 This modern material gives a matt, almost stone-like finish and works well on a wide range of bathroom furniture.